-1. Tackling the primary source of moisture that lead to a mold growth
+1. Tackling the primary source of moisture that leads to a mold growth

 2. Removing mold in a contained manner so that no mold spore will escape and settle in other parts of your house.